AliGunerMD/DataVizMed/content/blog/2022-01-18-week-1/index.en.markdown

 # prepare a dataset for group 2:
 set.seed(2022)
-ICS <- fabricate( # because the n is too small, I prefered manual values for some.
+ICS <- fabricate( # because the n is too small, I preferred manual values for some.
   N = 3,
   group = "ICS",
   time_0 = c(9.2, 9.8, 10.4),